 6 core elements to consider to improve quality management

-Alignment of people, financial resources, and technology is a good combination.
-This will ensure that quality is maintained throughout the production life-cycle.
+Alignment of people, financial resources, and technology is a good combination to ensure that quality is maintained in production life-cycle.

 Meanwhile, here are 6 core elements that you should consider to improve quality management: